SAT Registration 2026–2027: Digital SAT Dates, Fees & Step-by-Step Guide

 Step 1: Create Account On College Board

-Log into your College Board account to begin the SAT registration process.
+Once your account is created, log in to begin the SAT registration process.

 Step 3: Fill Your General Information